The Old Brigade

-The Old Brigade is a slow march composed in 1881 with music by Irishman Edward Slater, and words by Frederic Weatherly.
+The Old Brigade is a slow march composed in 1881 with music by Irishman Odoardo Barri, and words by Frederic Weatherly.
 It was popularised by a recording of 1926 by Peter Dawson.

 This is a slow march that is always played in Britain at the annual Festival of Remembrance and at the Cenotaph on Remembrance Sunday when the Chelsea Pensioners march.